How Is Lung Cancer Treated?

 - Palliative care – supportive care that does not treat the cancer itself, but aims to improve quality of life and is done concurrently with other treatment

-- Complementary medicine – practices which are used in combination with traditional medicine, such as dietary supplements, massage, acupuncture, and hypnosis
+- Complementary medicine – practices that are used in combination with traditional medicine, such as dietary supplements, massage, acupuncture, and hypnosis

 Clinical trials as a treatment option